Skip to content

 {/}

-The custom filter sortByPriority will sort linked issues by Immediately, High, Medium and Low.
+The custom filter sortByPriority will sort linked issues by Immediate, High, Medium and Low.
 In this example, we loop through all issues linked to requirements by descending priority.

 {#Assessment.Requirements